 - We have an extensive archive of local bus and rail material.
 This includes posters, signs, publicity materials, books, magazines, drawings, photographs, and petrol pumps.

 - Our shop at Workington railway station sells hot & cold drinks, snacks, souvenirs, WTHT branded items and second hand books.
-It is by the main waiting room, and is open most Monday to Saturday mornings from around 10am to 1pm – subject to volunteer availability.
+It is by the main waiting room, and is open Mon & Tue 9am – 2pm, Wed, Thu & Fri 9am – 4.30pm.
+It is currently closed on Saturdays during conductors’ strike action days.
+All hours are subject to volunteer availability.

 - We work with groups which include Cumbria Omnibus Group, The 550 Group, Barrow Transport Group, Carlisle Bus Group, and a number of individual owners.

-- Our ultimate aim is to have just one site large enough to accommodate all our collection, where we can open regularly to make our vehicles and archives more accessible to the public.
+- We are working on the aim of having just one site large enough to accommodate all our collection, where we can open regularly to make our vehicles and archives more accessible to the public.

 - We are grateful for the support of our members, and local businesses including Stagecoach North West and Northern Rail.